-How not to read a string from an UTF-8 stream
+How not to read a string from a UTF-8 stream

 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

 This post is the result of a code review.
-The code I'll show is a simplified version of the original code, so the bug is easier to spot (or not).
+The code below is a simplified version of the original, making the bug easier to spot.

-The goal of the code is to read a UTF-8 encoded string from a stream.
-In the actual context, the stream is a named pipe and there are a few more things to do with the stream.
+The goal is to read a UTF-8 encoded string from a stream.
+In the actual context, the stream is a named pipe, and there are additional operations performed on the stream.

 string ReadString(Stream stream)